What is Conflict Management?

 If you are able to get the parties together, you may be able to reach a satisfactory solution.
 Take a positive, friendly and assertive approach to the meeting and set ground rules for the session.
 Assertive behaviour will encourage the parties to express their thoughts honestly and openly, understand the causes of conflict and find solutions.

-This is the most important and often the most difficult part of the conflict management process.
+This is the most important and often the most difficult part of the conflict management plan.
 The following steps may be helpful in reaching agreement: